FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

 ### **Recovery:**

 - For this step we can remediate the system by ensuring that the system is secure.
 We can do this by performing these tasks:
-   - Removing Administrator privilges from the user account
+   - Removing Administrator privileges from the user account
      <p align="center">
      <img src="https://i.imgur.com/B7RIpVE.png" height="85%" width="85%" alt="Image Analysis Dataflow"/>
      </p>